alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Well, now we have Fauci, who is generally popular ([56% trust rating as of May 2](https://today.yougov.com/topics/politics/articles-reports/2020/05/12/americans-trust-dr-anthony-fauci)), and one of the figureheads of the Coronavirus Task Force.
-The CDC playbook for communication mentions the importance of having a single lead spokesperson who's a scientist, not a politician.
+The GCDC playbook for communication mentions the importance of having a single lead spokesperson who's a scientist, not a politician.
 Having a single spokesperson increases trust because of familiarity, and making